frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise5.md

         If you struggle, refer to the previous video after trying

     !!!
 Info "Design Intent"
         Let’s make this drivetrain a square.
 How would you approach your top sketch to avoid using any unnecessary dimensions?
-You should only need to define your swerve gap, the distance between your cross tubes (8 inches), and your tube offset.
+You should only need to define your swerve gap, the distance between your cross tubes (200 mm), and your tube offset.

     ???
 Hint
         What length is already defined/constrained?
 Can you use the equal constraint?